 In the old days (you know, around 2006), we had to rely on Google Maps and other route-planning tools to map trips and reduce those stressful, “Where the heck are we?” moments.

-Now, with smartphones and cool apps, you can not only map out your routes, but also check on traffic conditions, find the nearest and cheapest gas stations, look up roadside attractions, and locate local hangouts.
 By planning your route carefully, you can minimize your time spent driving in circles or stuck in traffic and also find the cheapest gas in town — no matter where you happen to be.
+We love life in the modern world!

 2. Do the dirty work